 We all carry a static charge, without proper grounding while building your pc you may transfer a static ‘jolt’ of electricity which will fry your sensitive new pc components.

 I always recommend using an anti-static wrist strap when building your pc, it will keep you grounded and stop the transfer of static electricity coursing through your components.

 3. Black Start-up Screen Of Death

-There is many reason why the black screen of death happens but 90% of the time the amount of beeps will tell you where the issue resides.
-If the beeps don’t lead to a solution you can trouble shoot by trying each component in a working system one at a time, if all components work then go back and look at your build configuration.
+There is much reason why the black screen of death happens but 90% of the time the number of beeps will tell you where the issue resides.
+If the beeps don’t lead to a solution you can troubleshoot by trying each component in a working system one at a time, if all components work then go back and look at your build configuration.

 4. Forgot To Order An Essential PC Component